vifon/deer/README.md

 KNOWN ISSUES
 ------------

+_These are the issues I'm aware of, which I've decided not to fix for now, along with a reason.
+If you think any of them is a dealbreaker, open a ticket on Github and I'll see what I can do._

 **Slashes are replaced with backslashes in file previews**

 This is an ugly workaround the issues with the way the output is